-BMI View: We note that Iran's epidemiological profile highlights a rising demand for lung cancer, asthma and respiratory disease treatments, which are mostly available only on prescription.
-This situation will be further driven by the increased access to healthcare services financed by the government, and supported by the fact that hospitals continue to act as the main point of access to healthcare in the absence of a comprehensive primary care network.
+BMI View: Iran's epidemiological profile highlights a rising demand for lung cancer, asthma and respiratory disease treatments, which are mostly available only through prescription.
+Government financing efforts to increase the public's access to healthcare services and the fact that hospitals in the country continue to act as the main point of access to healthcare in the absence of a comprehensive primary care network, will ensure the dominance of the prescription market over the long term.

 The prescription drug market is estimated to account for between 85-90% of the total market, although we stress that Iran is a market for which it is extremely challenging to obtain exact figures.
 Additionally, the distinction between prescription and over-the-counter medicines is unclear, making the differentiation between sectors even more difficult.
 A significant number of prescription drugs are still available without a prescription, and this issue is expected to persist in the short-to-medium term at least, especially given the current economic and political situation.
-Similarly, the use of counterfeit drugs continues to be encouraged through the lack of intellectual property accords and poor enforcement, in addition to widespread poverty that is increasing the demand for low-cost treatments, regardless of their actual origin and legal status.